PPKFS/mtgconvert/README.md

+NOTES FOR 2021:

+Have redone a bunch of stuff in this for 2021. the Delverlens->Deckbox mode works alright, but the deckbox->cardsphere mode has been completely rewritten. you want to use mtgconvert2021.py, `python mtgconvert2021.py inv.csv delverlens deckbox out.csv`

 # mtgconvert
 Python script and config files to convert between different CSV export formats of various Magic: the Gathering collection apps and utilities.